tmalsburg/helm-bibtex/README.md

 - Add notes to an entry
 - Edit selected entry

-Here is a screenshot showing a search for entries containing the word "verbs":
+Here is a screenshot showing a search for entries with the word "eye tracking".

 ![A search for publications containing the word "verbs"](screenshot.png)

+The regular expression "eye.?tracking" allows searching for different spellings ("eye tracking", "eye-tracking", "eyetracking").
 A looped square symbol (⌘) next to an entry indicates that a PDF is available.
 A pen symbol (✎) means that notes were added.
 At the bottom, there are dummy entries that can be used to search online databases.
 This list can be extended using the customization variable `helm-bibtex-fallback-options`.

 ## Requirements